 When most people hear the word “snowflake,” they think of cold days and long nights.
 But some get excited, and anyone in the data business knows exactly why.
-Snowflake is an analytic data warehouse that is much faster, easier to use, and more versatile than its peers.
+Snowflake is an analytic Data Cloud that is much faster, easier to use, and more versatile than its peers.
 It’s a SaaS platform that makes use of a brand-new SQL database engine with a unique cloud-specific architecture.

 Snowflake’s architecture combines the benefits of shared-disk and shared-nothing architectures.
 Its architecture consists of three key layers.

 Snowflake reorganizes data when it is loaded into its internal optimized, compressed, columnar structure.
 Snowflake saves the optimized data on the cloud.

 Snowflake manages the overall structure and organization, file size, compression, metadata, statistics, and other aspects of data storage.
 Customers cannot see or access the data objects saved by Snowflake; they can only access them through SQL query operations performed with Snowflake.